Backhouse Jones Watermark

 • Allegations of discrimination which are linked to the dismissal.

-There will be an additional charge for attending a Tribunal Hearing of £1,000.00 per day (excluding VAT).
+There will be an additional charge for attending a Tribunal Hearing of £1,000.00 per day (excluding VAT at standard rate of 20%).

 If you are a member of our Regulatory only BACKup scheme, you may be entitled to a discount on our hourly rates.
 Please enquire if you are interested in becoming a member.

 Disbursements are costs related to your matter that are payable to third parties such as Counsel Fee, travel and postage to be agreed in advance.
-Counsel’s fees estimated between £1,000.00 to £2,500.00 per day excluding VAT (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel’s fees estimated between £1,000.00 to £2,500.00 per day excluding VAT at standard rate of 20% (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).

 Key stages